-Do you already have an idea of the property you want?
+Already have an idea of the sort of home you would like?
 These five steps will help you reach your goal:

-- Look for the type of house or apartment you have in mind on property platforms
+- Look for the type of property you have in mind on property platforms.

 - Go to our mortgage calculator